AntonRize/WILL/index.md

-to unify special relativity, general relativity, cosmology, galactic dynamics and quantum mechanics from a single postulate SPACETIME ≡ ENERGY EVOLUTION.
+to unify special relativity, general relativity, cosmology, galactic dynamics and quantum mechanics from a single Unifying Principle SPACETIME ≡ ENERGY.
 It replaces the traditional apparatus of differential equations and metric tensors with a closed system of algebraic relationships.

 ### ⚡ Part I: Foundational Principles (SR & GR)

 The framework is built from the principle **"Spacetime ≡ Energy Evolution"**.
-Physical phenomena are described by two dimensionless energy projections: a kinetic parameter, `β = v/c`, and a potential parameter, `κ = v_e/c`.
+Physical phenomena are described by two dimensionless energy projections: a kinetic parameter, `β = v/c`, and a potential parameter, `κ = v_e/c`.co_speechnotes_plugin_fab_id:1074,290

 **Key Achievements:**
 - **Unification of SR & GR:** Standard results from Special and General Relativity are reproduced through trigonometric re-parameterizations of `β` and `κ`